What to do in an Emergency

 • Stay away from exterior walls, doors, and windows

-• If possible, immediately move to Radford, Garrison Campus Center, or Jay Rollins Library (buildings with basements).
+• If possible, move to Radford, Garrison Campus Center, or Jay Rollins Library (buildings with basements)

-• Move to interior hallways and small interior rooms (e.g., bathrooms, closets, etc.).
+• Take shelter in interior hallways or small interior rooms (bathrooms, closets, etc.)

-• Remain in the safety area until administration, McMurry Security, or local emergency personnel give the all-clear notice.
+• Remain in place until an official all-clear is given by administration, McMurry Security, or local emergency personnel

-• Call 911 if emergency help is needed
+• Call 911 if emergency assistance is needed

 Buildings with Basements